 To conduct your own brainstorming sessions that produce positive results:

 - Brief the team on what the mission of the brainstorming session is.

 - Provide any needed context such as client needs, obstacles, budgeting, or the potential for future problems.

 - Present a challenge.
 This might look like saying, “Get together in groups of two and come up with three ideas for a social media campaign that increases sales without going over budget.”

 - Make the environment fun, but keep it professional, too.
 For instance, if meeting in-office, provide snacks, drinks, whiteboards, poster boards, and markers.
 This event can also be hosted off-site like at a park or coffee shop.
 If leading remote teams, let workers decide how they want to spend their day brainstorming before everyone meets back up to discuss their ideas.
 Encourage employees to get outside, go to the pool, or do whatever they need to do in order to produce their best ideas.

 Practice Other Leadership Styles to Become Well-Rounded

 Great leaders carry a set of multi-dimensional leadership qualities and skills that help them effectively guide those in their care.
-With that being said, democratic leadership only covers a small portion of the traits a leader needs to develop and grow their organizations and those within them.
-A leader who marries themselves to only practicing this style will experience some success.
+With that being said, the participative leadership style only covers a small portion of the traits a true democratic leader needs to develop and grow their organizations and those within them.
+A leader who marries themselves to only practice the democratic management style will experience some success.
 However, they will not be equipped to handle all of the various situations, personalities, setbacks, and obstacles that businesses face.
 This is because it is only one of seven different leadership styles a person in an executive-level position needs to learn and master.
 For more information on each of these, check out the article listed below.